 In 1996, a federal law called the Health Insurance Portability and Accountability Act (HIPAA) was enacted to improve patient health protection.
 That created a standard for data management across the healthcare industry.
 The HIPAA Privacy Rule outlines a standard for using and disclosing protected health information (PHI).
 In connection, the Security Rule covers how electronic PHI is stored, transferred, and protected while still being made accessible to patients.
 Healthcare providers, insurance companies, and other entities that manage patient data must follow the outlined rules.
 It’s enforced by the U.S. Department of Health and Human Services (HHS), with compliance failure leading to hefty fines and legal troubles.

-Failing to comply with HIPAA can have dire consequences for small healthcare practices, including:
+Failing to comply with HIPAA can have dire consequences for small business doctors at healthcare practices, including:

 - Fines and penalties: The HHS’s Office for Civil Rights (OCR) can impose large fines on non-compliant practices.
 Those can range from $100 to $50,000 per violation, with a yearly cap of $1.5 million.

 - Legal action: HIPAA violations can also lead to civil and criminal lawsuits, resulting in more fines and causing long-term damage to a practice’s reputation.

 - Loss of trust: Patients are likelier to lose faith in a healthcare provider that fails to protect their sensitive information, leading to a decline in patient retention and overall revenue.

 - Increased vulnerability: Non-compliant practices may become targets for cybercriminals, as many will test the waters before committing to a full attack.
 Proactive protection through HIPAA compliance makes smaller medical providers an unappealing target.